gitter-badger/Alonzo/README.md

 # Nanite Functional Programming Language
 ## Haskell + JavaScript + Scheme = Nanite!
 Nanite is a functional programming language based on Haskell's syntax (minus segnificant whitespace), ideas of pure functions and auto currying.
 It also uses JavaScript's idea of dynamic typing, plus JavaScript's curly braces, and Scheme's macros and size.
-Here is how the language looks with it's standard library (Nanobit):
+Here is how the language looks with it's standard library:

     let my-fun (x, y, z) = {
       x + y + z